 How to convert your resume to ATS-friendly format

 The best way to convert your resume to an ATS-friendly format is to use our free resume converter.
-But if you want to make manual changes, use these 10 expert tips.
+But if you want to make manual changes, follow these expert tips.

 For readability, it’s best to use a traditional serif or sans serif font.
 Some ATS will automatically change unfamiliar fonts, which can alter the design of your resume.